Service Project Opportunities

 Court Appointed Special Advocates (CASA) for Children is an organization of highly trained adult volunteers that advocate for children in the foster care and child welfare system.
 CASA fights for childrens' rights and needs until they are in a safe, loving, permanent home.
 Each volunteer advocate works with a CASA staff supervisor who provides guidance throughout the court process.
 Volunteers must be 21 or older, undergo a background check and take part in a personal interview.
 Volunteer advocates are patient, open-minded people who have good communication skills, a history of following through on commitments and a willingness to accept guidance.
 Above all, they care about children.

-CASA volunteers undergo 36 hours of initial training and 12 hours of continuing education each year.
-Volunteers are needed for the Staunton area, and training for the 2013 year will begin October 1 in Staunton.
+CASA volunteers undergo 36 hours of initial training and 12 hours of continuing education each year and agree to accept a case thereafter.
+Volunteers are needed for the Lexington area, and training for the 2014 year will begin on January 23, 2014 at Washington and Lee University School of Law on Thursday evenings from 5:30 – 9:00 and continue for 6 weeks.
 For an application or for more information contact the CASA office at 540-213-2272 or visit CASA at www.casa4children.com.
-You may also contact Tammi M. Hellwig, Director of Externships and Professor of Practice (email@example.com), if you would like more information on the program.
+For more information or if you have questions, please free to contact Tammi Hellwig, Assistant Dean for Clinic and Externship Administration at email@example.com.

 Implementation of record retention/destruction policy for local non-profit preschool

 Student will assist Executive Director by reviewing organization’s records to determine which should be retained and which should be destroyed in accordance with the retention guidelines adopted by the organization.
 Estimated number of hours required to complete project: 10-20.
 Contact Christi Crittenden, Executive Director, Woods Creek Montessori, at 540-463-6461 or email@example.com.